Theme 5: Empirical work on the marginal productivity of public expenditure in health and care

 Project 2: Functional form and the non-marginal effects of NHS expenditure

-Project 3: Estimating the health benefits of reducing technical efficiency in the NHS: a scoping study
+Project 3: Estimating the health benefits of reducing technical inefficiency in the NHS: a scoping study